madeindra/codeigniter-microservice/README.md

 - RabbitMQ can be used as gRPC, but the process will be synchronous, it is not fit to be used in this scenario.

 ## How It Works
-Start - A User wants to check-out their selected order, User hit the UI and Request (orderId 1) sent by API Gateway to Order Service.
+**Start** - A User wants to check-out their selected order, User hit the UI and Request (orderId 1) sent by API Gateway to Order Service.

-1 - Order Service fetches the Order Detail of (orderId 1), Order Service get (productId 1, quantity 10) detail.
+**1** - Order Service fetches the Order Detail of (orderId 1), Order Service get (productId 1, quantity 10) detail.

-2 - Order Service pass (orderId 1, productId 1, quantity 10) to Order Worker to create invoice and to check if the product is in stock.
+**2** - Order Service pass (orderId 1, productId 1, quantity 10) to Order Worker to create invoice and to check if the product is in stock.

-3 - Order Worker sends a message (orderId 1, productId 1, quantity 10) to Exchange 1.
+**3** - Order Worker sends a message (orderId 1, productId 1, quantity 10) to Exchange 1.

-4a,4b - Exchange 1 received message (orderId 1, productId 1, quantity 10), as it is a Direct Exchange, it forwards the message to Subscribing Queue(s).
+**4a,4b** - Exchange 1 received message (orderId 1, productId 1, quantity 10), as it is a Direct Exchange, it forwards the message to Subscribing Queue(s).

-5a - Financial Worker received a message (orderId 1, productId 1, quantity 10), then Financial Worker passes the message to Financial Service to be processed.
+**5a** - Financial Worker received a message (orderId 1, productId 1, quantity 10), then Financial Worker passes the message to Financial Service to be processed.

-6a - Financial Service creates an Invoice based on the message (orderId 1, productId 1, quantity 10).
+**5b** - Warehouse Worker received a message (orderId 1, productId 1, quantity 10), then Warehouse Worker pass only (productId 1, quantity 10) to Warehouse Service to be checked.

-7a - Financial Service successfully created the Invoice on Financial Database.
+**6a** - Financial Service creates an Invoice based on the message (orderId 1, productId 1, quantity 10).

-8a - Financial Service tells Financial Worker that it has created the Invoice.
+**6b** - Warehouse Service prepares a query to check stock based on the productId 1.

-5b - Warehouse Worker received a message (orderId 1, productId 1, quantity 10), then Warehouse Worker pass only (productId 1, quantity 10) to Warehouse Service to be checked.
+**7a** - Financial Service successfully created the Invoice on Financial Database.

-6b - Warehouse Service prepares a query to check stock based on the productId 1.
+**7b** - Warehouse Service fetches stock from Warehouse Database.

-7b - Warehouse Service fetches stock from Warehouse Database.
+**8a** - Financial Service tells Financial Worker that it has created the Invoice.

-8b - Warehouse Service gets information (stock 50) and compares it to quantity 10, because (stock > quantity), the order can be processed, send (productId 1, quantity 10, inStock true) to Warehouse Worker.
+**8b** - Warehouse Service gets information (stock 50) and compares it to quantity 10, because (stock > quantity), the order can be processed, send (productId 1, quantity 10, inStock true) to Warehouse Worker.

-9 - Warehouse Worker sends a message (productId 1, quantity 10, inStock true) to Financial Queue.
+**9** - Warehouse Worker sends a message (productId 1, quantity 10, inStock true) to Financial Queue.

-10 - Financial Worker receives a message (productId 1, quantity 10, inStock true) stored in Financial Queue.
+**10** - Financial Worker receives a message (productId 1, quantity 10, inStock true) stored in Financial Queue.

-11 - Financial Worker then passes the message to Financial Service to be processed.
+**11** - Financial Worker then passes the message to Financial Service to be processed.

-12 - Financial Service updates the Invoice status.
+**12** - Financial Service updates the Invoice status.

-13 - Financial Service tells Financial Worker that it has updated the Invoice.
+**13** - Financial Service tells Financial Worker that it has updated the Invoice.

-14 - Financial Worker sends a message (productId 1, quantity 10, invoice true) to Exchange 2.
+**14** - Financial Worker sends a message (productId 1, quantity 10, invoice true) to Exchange 2.

-15a, 15b - Exchange 2 received a message (productId 1, quantity 10, invoice true), as it is a Direct Exchange, it forwards the message to Subscribing Queue(s).
+**15a, 15b** - Exchange 2 received a message (productId 1, quantity 10, invoice true), as it is a Direct Exchange, it forwards the message to Subscribing Queue(s).

-16a - Order Worker received a message (productId 1, quantity 10, invoice true), then Order Worker passes the message to Order Service to be processed.
+**16a** - Order Worker received a message (productId 1, quantity 10, invoice true), then Order Worker passes the message to Order Service to be processed.

-17b - Order Worker completes the user's check-out process.
+**16b** - Warehouse Worker received a message (productId 1, quantity 10, invoice true), then Warehouse Worker passes the message to Warehouse Service to be processed.

-16a - Warehouse Worker received a message (productId 1, quantity 10, invoice true), then Warehouse Worker passes the message to Warehouse Service to be processed.
+**17a** - Order Worker completes the user's check-out process.

-17b - Warehouse Service prepares a query to decrease the product's stock based on the message (productId 1, quantity 10, invoice true).
+**17b** - Warehouse Service prepares a query to decrease the product's stock based on the message (productId 1, quantity 10, invoice true).

-18 - Warehouse Service decreases the stock of the product in the Warehouse Database.
+**18** - Warehouse Service decreases the stock of the product in the Warehouse Database.

-19 - Warehouse Service tells Warehouse Worker that it has updated the Stock.
+**19** - Warehouse Service tells Warehouse Worker that it has updated the Stock.

-End - Order Worker returns the detail of the check-out process.
+**End** - Order Worker returns the detail of the check-out process.